 Having a 3rd party to talk to that isn’t personally affected by your placement creates a different type of healing because they can see things from a different perspective.
-There are many religion-based agencies that offer free birth mother counseling, even if they do not necessarily provide adoption services.
-These include Bethany Christian Services and LDS Family Services.
+Many religion-based agencies offer free birth mother counseling, even if they do not necessarily provide adoption services.
+One example is LDS Family Services.
 Counseling is something that I believe is helpful off and on for many years following the birth.
 New emotions, for me anyway, come up every year and it’s so much easier to express them when I have a third party there to listen and help me see things more clearly.

 Going on Vacation